PhilipOdhiambo/mc-ip3-caesar-cipher/README.md

 To run a live demo:
 - Ensure you have the latest "jre", java runtime environment, installed on you machine.

-- Download the .jar file located at the root folder of the repository and run using the command ``java -jar download.jar``.
-Where ``download`` is the name of the downloaded package.
+- Download the caesar-cipher.jar file located at the root folder of the repository and run using the command
+``java -jar caesar-cipher.jar``.

 ## Technologies Used